dotstori-app/support.purpos.ai/web/centre/add-new.md

 #### Help

 -   Step 1: Click on “Add New” button
--   Step 2: Fill Center Name, Type, Category, Area Name, Opening Hours, Closing Hours, Address, Centre Photo.
+-   Step 2: Fill Center Name, Type, Category, Area Name, Opening Hours, Closing Hours, Address, Centre Photo. <br />
+Category Name: Student and Members have same functionality.
 -   Step 3: Click “Submit” to create a center
 -   Step 4: Click on the created center to navigate.
 -   Step 5: If you want to create another centre click on the logo to take you back to centres dashboard.